 - Pen and paper

-- Strengths are things you do well – you can be more general, or you can focus on one specific area such as a social strength, meaning things you do well with other people.
-For example, forgiveness, generosity, listening, or support.
+- Strengths are things you do well.
+You can be more general or focus on a specific area, such as a social strength (e.g., forgiveness, generosity, listening, or support).

 - You can pick one strength to focus on or a few.

-- Next, reflect on how this strength expresses itself outwardly – so how it plays out with others and the world around you.
+- Next, reflect on how these strengths express themselves outwardly.
+How does it affect others and the world around you?

 - Write down as many ways as you can that this strength is expressed outwardly.

-- Now do the same for how this strength is expressed inwardly, so how it benefits or supports you and your growth and your needs.
+- Now do the same for how this strength is expressed inwardly.
+How does it benefit or support you, your growth, and your needs?

-- For example, if we look at listening again: Do you take the time to listen to what your body is telling you?
+- Do you take the time to listen to what your body is telling you?
 Do you listen when emotions come up and explore why they have arisen?
 When you react in certain ways, do you listen to why that might have been?

 - Now reflect on what you have written and compare the two.
 Do you express this strength more outwardly or inwardly?
 Are there any crossovers?
 Do you wish you could express this strength more outwardly or inwardly?
 Why?

-If you feel you would express your strength more outwardly or inwardly, now is the time to reflect on why that is.
+Now is the time to reflect on discrepancies between your outward and inward expression of strengths.
 What needs will be met by doing this?
 How would it help your personal growth?
 How would it help you build better connections and relationships?

-- Try to think of three or more actionable ways in which you can express your strength in ways that you feel will better support your ongoing growth.
+- Try to think of three or more actionable ways you can express your strength to better support your ongoing growth.

-This is a fantastic resource for better understanding and exploring the concept and ideas behind self-actualization, but also as a guide for ways in which you can work towards your own idea of self-actualization.
+This is a fantastic resource for better understanding and exploring the concept and ideas behind self-actualization.
+It also includes ways to work toward your own idea of self-actualization.